-- Students enrolled in this program ARE NOT REQUIRED to successfully complete a course in basic algebra if indicated by Accuplacer Test. - 2.
-Those who hold current ServSafe Food Protection Certification will receive credit for HRM-102. - Those who hold NOCTI Certification in Culinary will receive credit for HRM-103. - Those who completed this certificate in Continuing Education will receive credit for HRM-103 and HRM-110. - Students in this Certificate of Achievement program can apply all 18 credits if they wish to advance to a 30-credit Certificate and/or a 60-credit AAS degree program at Bergen Community College.
+- Students enrolled in this program ARE NOT REQUIRED to successfully complete a course in basic algebra if indicated by Accuplacer Test. - Those who completed this certificate in Continuing Education will receive credit for HRM-103 and HRM-110. - Students in this Certificate of Achievement program can apply all 18 credits if they wish to advance to a 30-credit Certificate and/or a 60-credit AAS degree program at Bergen Community College.